██████╗ ██╗██╗ ██████╗ ████████╗

 ╚═╝ ╚═╝╚══════╝ ╚═════╝ ╚═╝AI that ships your tickets while you focus on architecture.

-Pilot is an autonomous development pipeline.
-It picks up tickets from GitHub Issues, Linear, Jira, or Asana — plans the implementation using your codebase context, writes code with Claude Code, runs quality gates, and opens a pull request.
+Pilot is an autonomous development pipeline with 260+ features production-ready.
+It picks up tickets from GitHub Issues, GitLab Issues, Linear, Jira, Asana, Plane, or Discord — plans the implementation using your codebase context, writes code with Claude Code, runs quality gates, and opens a pull request.
 You review and merge.

 Quick Start